SeafyLiang/SeafyLiang/README.md

 - 👋 Hi, I’m @SeafyLiang
 - 👀 I’m interested in application of Machine Learning in the field of new energy
-- 🌱 I’m currently learning cloud battery algorithm
+- 🌱 I’m currently learning fault prediction and diagnosis
 - 📫 How to reach me seafyliang@icloud.com

 <!---